johnalxndr/raycast-surf-check/README.md

 ### Setting Up

-1. Clone the repo
+1. Install the Surf Check extension in Raycast
-2. Follow the instructions in the [Raycast documentation](https://manual.raycast.com/extensions/build-an-extension) to install the extension
-3. Set your preferred spot ID in the extension preferences (you can find this in the Surfline URL for your favorite spot)
+2. Set your preferred spot ID in the extension preferences (you can find this in the Surfline URL for your favorite spot)

 ### Checking Surf Conditions